Tutors: Elizabeth Nicholls (Director), Peter Nicholls, Emily Simmenauer, Jo Ewart, Noshin Tabassum, Annette Brennan, Felicity Moore.

 Are you looking for an English/EAL/Literacy tutor?
 We are available to help and support you!

-English Tutoring classes will suit children, adolescence and adults who:
+Tutoring will suit children, adolescents and adults who:

 Would like one-on-one or group tuition for their school English homework or assignments.

 Struggle with competency or confidence in English and need tasks modified and to receive lots of support.